well-typed/hs-bindgen-tutorial-nix/readme.md

 #### Client wrapper

-The Nix Flake wraps the client `hs-bindgen-cli` so that it knows where the LLVM toolchain is installed.
+The Nix Flake wraps the client `hs-bindgen-cli` so that it knows where the Clang toolchain is installed.
 We use a binary wrapper, and direct inspection of the environment is cumbersome.
 However, we can use `hs-bindgen-cli` itself to report the system environment it is picking up: